-A building consent ensures that any building work is safe, durable and does not endanger health of property owners and users.
-It can only be issued in advance of any work taking place.
+A building consent ensures that any building work is safe, durable and does not endanger health of property owners, users and neighbouring properties.

 When a building consent is needed

+Most building projects require a building consent before any work is started.
 The consent includes not only the building work but also any work related to site preparation, plumbing or drainage.

 There are two types of exemptions:

 Although a building consent is not needed for exempt building works, your project will still need to meet the requirements of any other regulations such as the District Plan.

 To find out about our District Plan, follow the link below.